2022 Nissan Rogue Pros Vs Cons. Should You Buy?

 2022 Nissan Rogue vs 2022 Honda CR-V

-Another way in which the Rogue pulls ahead of the CR-V has to do with efficiency.
-Yes, the CR-V does have a hybrid option, but its non-hybrid powertrain doesn't do nearly as well as the Rogue's does.
-Finally, Nissan has done a better job at integrating driver-assist technologies into the Rogue than Honda has done with the CR-V. The base-trim of the Rogue has many more safety components than what are found in the CR-V counterpart.
+The Rogue outperforms the CR-V also in terms of efficiency.
+While the CR-V does offer a hybrid option, its non-hybrid powertrain falls short compared to the Rogue's.
+Finally, Nissan does a superior job in merging driver-assist technologies into the Rogue compared to Honda's efforts with the CR-V. The base-trim Rogue offers more safety components than its CR-V counterpart.

 2022 Nissan Rogue vs 2022 Hyundai Kona

-The Hyundai Kona is more affordable than the Nissan Rogue is, but is this price difference enough to win the matchup?
-It might be a hard sell.
-The Kona doesn't have as much rear-seat leg room as the Rogue has, and its cargo area is significantly smaller.
-In terms of power, the Kona cannot match the level that the Rogue has set in either horsepower or torque.
+The Hyundai Kona is more affordable than the Nissan Rogue, but is the price difference enough to win the matchup?
+The Kona may struggle to sell due to its limited rear-seat legroom and significantly smaller cargo area compared to the Rogue.
+Additionally, the Kona cannot match the Rogue's power output, falling short in both horsepower and torque.

-Lastly, the Kona feels more like a crossover than an SUV, and it sits lower to the ground.
-It has a ground clearance of 6.7 inches.
-In comparison, the Rogue sits 8.4 inches off the ground.
+Lastly, the Hyundai Kona has more of a crossover feel than an SUV, sitting closer to the ground with a ground clearance of 6.7 inches.
+In contrast, the Rogue is elevated higher with 8.4 inches of ground clearance.